secretpray/Google-auth-for-Rails-8-Basic-auth/README.md

 This application extends Rails 8's built-in authentication system by adding OAuth capabilities:

-- OmniAuth is used to handle the Google authentication flow
+- OmniAuth is used to handle the Google/Github authentications flow
 - User records are created or retrieved based on the Google account email
 - Profile information and avatars are pulled from Google when available
 - The existing Rails 8 session management is utilized for authenticated users